-Parameter Description dev specifies the valid device handle obtained when a board (in the format $dxxxBn$) or channel $(dxxxBnCm)$ was opened using $dx{open}()$.
-Note: Retrieving information for a channel device can be time-consuming as each channel is opened one by one.
+Parameter Description dev specifies the valid device handle obtained when a board (in the format $dxxBn$) or channel $(dxxxBnCm)$ was opened using dx open().
+Note: Specifying a board device handle is not supported on Springware boards.
+Note: On HMP Software, retrieving information for a channel device can be time-consuming as each channel is opened one by one.
 You can retrieve information for the board device instead.
 All channel devices belonging to the specific board device have the same features as the parent board. feature_tablep specifies a pointer to the FEATURE_TABLE data structure which contains the bitmasks of various features supported such as data format for play/record, fax features, and more.
-For more information on this structure, see FEATURE_TABLE, on page 327.
+For more information on this structure, see FEATURE_TABLE, on page 518.